bluebotpc/bbpc-web2/_posts/2021-10-26-logitech-g413-carbon-review.md

 date:   2021-10-26 08:00:00 -0700
 categories: technology
 ---
-Disclaimer
+{% include video id="ePCL6AdOU9g" provider="youtube" %}

-Wait, why is there a disclaimer?
+Disclaimer - Wait, why is there a disclaimer?
 Maybe its because I purchased this product with my own money?
 Nah, that's not it.
 Is it because I have gifted friends with this keyboard?
 No, probably not.
 Oh okay I remember now; I have used this keyboard far longer than I have EVER used a keyboard.
 This is my, "como se de se" IBM Model M.

 It was late 2018 and I had finally landed a role as an IT guy in a place that allowed us to bring our own "toys" to work.
 I had already brought in my Logitech G602 mouse, but typing on a "from the box" HP keyboard drove me bonkers.
 Even the US Government had better keyboards for folks to use!
 My wife and I took one of our weekly trips to MicroCenter and I was dead set on getting a keyboard for work, and the only requirement was that it had to be mechanical.